RHFieldProductManagement/acm-htb/rhacm-prerelease.md

 The following document guides the customer through the process of getting access and deploying those pre-release versions into an OpenShift cluster.

+:exclamation: **IMPORTANT** All pre-release work should be completed in a non-production environment!
+Pre-release deployments are not supported by standard Red Hat support channels and not covered under any existing subscription conditions.
+Additionally, pre-release installations **cannot be upgraded to GA versions**.
+Moving from a pre-release version to GA will require a complete reinstall from scratch.

 ## Accessing RHACM Pre-release versions

 1. Go to [Quay.io](https://quay.io) and register for an account.